A Photo Teacher |

 In considering your photographic vision and use of camera aesthetics, give particular attention to your use of the photographic frame, vantage point, moments of exposure and the role and use of light to reveal your interpretation of the thing itself and details.
 Consider various visual strategies and points of view, including the compositional possibilities with a single frame, multiple-image sequences, the juxtaposition of images (diptychs and triptychs) and multiple-image series (typology – conceptually and/or visually).

 It is essential that your idea reflect a sense of considered thought, active visual exploration and is articulated with a cohesive vision and voice.
-I would encourage you to follow-up with me regarding conceptual development as suggested by your photographic efforts.by emailing me digital contact images and/or meet with me to discuss your work (contacts and prints) in an effort to further encourage your photographic process.
+I would encourage you to follow-up with me regarding conceptual development as suggested by your photographic efforts by meeting with me to discuss your work (contacts and prints) in an effort to further encourage your photographic process.

 .